 Dr. Jack Kaye, Associate Director and R&A Lead

 He represents NASA in many interagency and international activities and has been an active participant in the US Global Change Research Program (USGCRP) in which he has served for several years as NASA principal and Vice Chair of the Subcommittee on Global Change Research (from Jan., 2009 through May, 2010 he served as the Acting Chair for these activities).
-He also serves as NASA’s representative to the Subcommittee on Ocean Science and Technology.
+He also serves as NASA’s representative to the Subcommittee on Ocean Science and Technology, as well as Chair of the Expert Team on Satellite Systems for the World Meteorological Organization.
+Dr. Kaye was named as an Honorary Member of the Asia Oceania Geoscience Society.
 He previously completed a six-year term as a member of the Steering Committee for the Global Climate Observing System and currently serves an ex officio member of the National Research Council’s Roundtable on Science and Technology for Sustainability and the Chemical Sciences Roundtable.
 He has received numerous NASA awards (most recently, the Outstanding Leadership Medal in 2009), as well as been recognized as a Meritorious Executive in the Senior Executive Service in 2004 and 2010, and named as a Fellow by the American Meteorological Society in 2010 and the American Association of the Advancement of Science in 2014.
 He was elected to serve as co-secretary of the Atmospheric Sciences Section of the American Geophysical Union (AGU) for 1998-2000 and earlier served on the AGU Publications Committee.
 The AGU has recognized him on two occasions with a Citation for Excellence in Refereeing.
 He has published more than 50 refereed papers, contributed to numerous reports, books, and encyclopedias, and edited the book Isotope Effects in Gas-Phase Chemistry for the American Chemical Society.
 In addition, he has attended the Leadership for Democratic Society program at the Federal Executive Institute and the Harvard Senior Managers in Government Program a the John F. Kennedy School of Government at Harvard University.